curelycue/Nounish-Proposal-Contest/README.md

-# Nounish-Proposal-Contest - “is your idea nounish enough?”
+# Nounish Proposal Contest - “is your idea nounish enough?”